-Before subscribing investors should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
+Before subscribing you should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
+The information contained herein is not a substitute for independent investment advice.

 M&G Luxembourg S.A. may terminate arrangements for marketing under the new Cross-Border Distribution Directive denotification process.

-Complaints handling information and summary of investors' rights are available in English from https://www.mandg.com/investments/professional-investor/en-lu/footer/complaints-process
+Complaints handling information and summary of investors' rights are available in English from www.mandg.com/investments/private-investor/en-dk/complaints-dealing-process

 This financial promotion is issued by M&G Luxembourg S.A.
-Registered Office: 16, boulevard Royal, L 2449, Luxembourg.
+Registered Office: 16, boulevard Royal, L-2449, Luxembourg.